hnky/blog/online-event-streaming.md

 * [Official website of the Elgate Capture HD60s](https://www.elgato.com/en/gaming/game-capture-hd60-s)

 ### Audio from the presenter(s)
-When streaming a session the audio is an essential thing, you can ofcourse use the microphone from your laptop or the camera, but the chance is very big that your audio is going to be very low in quality.
+When streaming a session the audio is an essential thing, you can of-course use the microphone from your laptop or the camera, but the chance is very big that your audio is going to be very low in quality.

 After a long search and trying out a few options we landend on the Saramonic blink500 wireless microphones, this is why:
-* Extreemly portable.
+* Extremely portable.
 (They are very small)
 * Using 2.4GHz Channel.
 This frequency is allowed everywhere!
-* You can use in the in-build microphone in the sender (Just clip-on and go) or connect a lavelier microphone to the receiver for better quality.
+* You can use in the build-in microphone in the sender (Just clip-on and go) or connect a lavelier microphone to the receiver for better quality.
 * No mixer needed, just connect to a line-in (mini-jack)
 * It comes with 2 senders and 1 receiver.
 This is perfect if you have 2 presenters.